rxxb/xfce4-genmon-netmonitor/README.md

 Simple network monitor scripts for xfce generic monitor plugin.
-It automatically assign the interface.
+It automatically assign the interface and also show vnstat usage.
+# NOTE: USE 0.50 period